VPeron/password_manager/README.md

 algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class from the cryptography library.

-Current Issues:
+# Current Issues:

-- need to implement real salt on hashing algorithm - os module?
+- need to implement real salt on hashing algorithm - maybe os module
 - sanitize sql queries properly

+# Pipelined implementations:

 ##TODO add tests and logs